blevinstein/GameAI/Readme.md

 TODO
 ====

+- play with pruning and other means of intervention in network
+- fix uglines of double[] <=> boolean[], dtob, btod, etc
 - at least make tests for neural net propagate etc
 - abstract out input (double[]) and output from neural networks
 - implement mutation in neural net architecture